Get a Free Quote

 Here is an example power bill.
 The blue arrow points to the solar credits line.
 It appears that the saving made from the solar power is only $26.48.
 The solar credit shown on the power bill is not the total savings from your solar power.
 This is only the electricity you have sold back to the grid.

 To see the total amount of money your solar power has saved, you need to take some readings from your inverter and electricity meter.

 Go to your inverter find the display that says E TOTAL and write this figure down.
 In this example we have 1106 kWh.
 This is the total amount of electricity your system has generated since the system has been installed.

-In this example we have bought 805kWh’s of electricity and sold 331 kWh’s back to grid
+In this example we have purchased 805kWh’s of electricity and sold 331 kWh’s back to grid

-Since the solar power has been installed it has generated 1106kWh’s (E TOTAL)
+Since the solar power has been installed the system has generated 1106kWhs (E TOTAL)

 774kWh x $0.28 = $216.72 *1.1 (GST) = $238.4

 This has reduced the power bill by half.
 This amount of saving would work out to be a return on investment of over 20%.
-Far better than any savings accounts and other investments.
+Far better than a savings accounts or other investments.